binance/binance-spot-api-docs/testnet/web-socket-api.md

 Cancel an existing order and immediately place a new order instead of the canceled one.

-A new order that was not attempted (i.e. when `newOrderResult: NOT_ATTEMPTED`), will still increase the order count by 1.
+A new order that was not attempted (i.e. when `newOrderResult: NOT_ATTEMPTED`), will still increase the unfilled order count by 1.

 **Weight:**
 1